hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250600152v1-aligning-language-models-with-observational-data-opportunities-and-r.md

 ---
 layout: default
-title: Aligning Language Models with Observational Data: Opportunities and Risks from a Causal Perspective
+title: "Aligning Language Models with Observational Data: Opportunities and Risks from a Causal Perspective"
 ---

 # Aligning Language Models with Observational Data: Opportunities and Risks from a Causal Perspective